MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 }
 ```

+It is the game developer's responsibility to load the mod DLL, and to decide which functions all mods should have, like for example the above `init` and `update`

 # Compiled

 So that if the game renamed `entity.Health` to `entity.Lives`, the compiler will immediately point out that there is something wrong (including the line number!)